Five dead after methane leak at ArcelorMittal coal mine in Kazakhstan | Headlines

 Five dead after methane leak at ArcelorMittal coal mine in Kazakhstan

-Five people died after a methane gas leak at an ArcelorMittal coal mine in Kazakhstan on Thursday, the company said, and four more people have been hospitalised.
+Five people died and four others were hospitalised after a methane gas leak at an ArcelorMittal coal mine in Kazakhstan on Thursday, the company said.

-The company said it continued rescue work at the mine in the Qaraghandy region in central Kazakhstan where ArcelorMittal operates the country's biggest steel mill.
+The company said it was continuing rescue work at the mine in the Qaraghandy region in central Kazakhstan where ArcelorMittal operates the country's biggest steel mill.
+Kazakh news website Zakon.kz quoted regional governor Zhenis Kasymbek as saying that all eight ArcelorMittal mines had halted work for a day.

+Prime Minister Alikhan Smailov said a government commission would investigate the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)